roebuk/react-elm-component/README.md

 # React Elm Component

+*by Kristian Roebuck, the 32nd most popular JavaScript developer ever*

 ### Embed an Elm App within a React Component

 Inspiration was heavily taken from [react-elm-components](https://github.com/cultureamp/react-elm-components).
 This package takes advantage of React Hooks to provide a lightweight (282 bytes) solution.